simbo1905/sprint-planning/README.md

 # Planning Poker

-A lightweight implementation of Planning Poker / Scrum Poker using JavaScript and Websockets with the serverside implimented with Akka/Socko.
+A lightweight implementation of a Planning Poker (aka Scrum Poker) web application.
+The browser code uses HTML5 [websockets](https://http://www.websocket.org/) when they are detected in the browser else does a [graceful fallback](https://github.com/ffdead/jquery-graceful-websocket) to AJAX in legacy browsers.
+The server is a single jar file which runs on a standard Java JVM.
+The server logic is written in Scala using the Akka framework for concurrency and event driven programming.
+The networking layer is Netty 4 using the awesome [Socko](https://github.com/mashupbots/socko) server.
+The code come with build and launch scripts to run on the Redhat Openshift PaaS cloud.

 ## Build Prerequisites